wilsonmar/wilsonmar.github.io/_posts/2021-06-04-azure-machine-learning.md

 <a target="_blank" href="https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/northwind-install">install</a>
 But where is it used in the course?

-Tim Warner's <a target="_blank" href="https://github.com/timothywarner/ai100">https://github.com/timothywarner/ai100</a> includes <a target="_blank" href="https://github.com/timothywarner/ai100/tree/master/powershell-cli">Powershell scripts</a>:
+Although it's from 2021, <a target="_blank" href="https://github.com/timothywarner/ai100">https://github.com/timothywarner/ai100</a> by Tim Warner includes <a target="_blank" href="https://github.com/timothywarner/ai100/tree/master/powershell-cli">Python and Powershell (ps1) scripts</a>:

+   * ssh-to-aks.md - SSH into AKS cluster nodes
    * keyvault-soft-delete-purge.ps1
    * keyvault-storage-account.ps1
+   * xiot-edge-windows.ps1

    * python-keyvault.py
-   * ssh-to-aks.md - SSH into AKS cluster nodes
-   * xiot-edge-windows.ps1
    * autoprice.py
    <br /><br />